 - Transparent rate and fee disclosure: Trustworthy lenders will present rates, fees and loan amounts upfront, instead of requiring you to apply to figure out what the cost of the loan will be.
 Lenders we included in this list all had easy-to-find and transparent rate and fee schedules on their websites.

-- Geographic reach: Most of the lenders on this list are available in at least 40 states across the U.S., making them a better fit for a wider variety of borrowers.
+- Geographic reach: Most of the lenders on this list are available in at least 40 states across the U.S., making them a better fit for a wide variety of borrowers.

-How to Find the Best Personal Loans for Bad Credit
+How to Get a Personal Loan With Bad Credit

 It’s still possible to get a competitive offer on a personal loan, even if you don’t have a great credit score.
-The key is to shop around and consider a variety of lenders: online lenders, credit unions, banks and even microlenders.
-Thankfully, due to government regulations, most personal loans will not have interest rates higher than 36%, so you should be able get this rate or lower on a loan.
-One great way to lower your rate is to apply for a loan with a cosigner or get a secured loan.
+The key is to shop around and consider a variety of lenders: online direct lenders, marketplace lenders, credit unions, banks, and even microlenders.
+Fortunately, due to government regulations, most personal loans will not have APRs higher than 36%, so you should be able get this rate or lower on a loan.
+You can lower your rate by applying for a loan with a cosigner or getting a secured loan.

 Having a cosigner with excellent credit history will help you qualify for a low APR, which will make your loan easier to repay.
 The same goes for securing your loan with collateral.
 However, both of these methods are not without risks.
-If you default on a loan with a cosigner, your cosigner will be on the hook for paying off the loan.
+If you default on a loan with a cosigner, your cosigner will be on the hook for paying off the loan—and it will likely damage their credit.
 In the case of a secured loan, the lender has the right to seize the collateral if you are delinquent or in default.

-If you don’t want to secure or cosign your loan, there are still options to get a good personal loan, despite a poor credit score.
-One way is to show lenders that you have been actively repairing and improving your credit score.
+If you don’t want to apply with collateral or a cosigner, there are still options available to you.
+Showing lenders that you have been actively repairing and improving your credit score can increase your chances of approval.
 This can be done through making on-time payments for any debt you have and keeping your credit utilization low.
-It also helps to work with a lender with whom you have an established and positive relationship (i.e., the bank or credit union where you have a checking account or mortgage).
+It also helps to work with a lender that you have established a positive relationship with—i.e., the institution where you have a checking account or mortgage.
 In this case, the lender may be more willing to overlook flaws in your credit history.